In order to receive the latest updates and other important information, be sure that you join

 “Alteran Stargate Network” is a virtual Stargate Network in Second Life® and is not affiliated with MGM Television

 Entertainment, Stargate Productions, Showtime Networks, Inc., or NBC/Universal.
-Our usage is for fan-based promotion of

 the franchise.